Madonna (nickname): References

 Artists such as Venus D-Lite, Sarit Hadad or Hi Fashion have released songs with the title "I'm Not Madonna".
 Indian rapper Baba Sehgal titled an album Main Bhi Madonna (I Am Also Madonna), while Eminem included a verse in "Fubba U cubba cubba".
 Alisha Chinai named her 1992 album as Madonna of India.
 Collins COBUILD Advanced Dictionary (2016), included a sentence referring to a singer as "billed as the next Madonna".

+In 2024, Bryce Vine and electronic duo Cash Cash promoted and released their song "New Madonna".
+However, its reception at streaming services such as Spotify, was compared by Jenesaispop's Francisco Gámiz, with other tracks inspired by Madonna, such as Drake's "Madonna" (2015), Bausa's "Madonna" (2017) and Natanael Cano and Óscar Maydon's "Madonna", a song released also on 2024, and which was called by the editor as the most famous "Madonna song" not sung by Madonna.

-Outside music industry
+Outside of music industry

 This label transcended both the music and entertainment industries.
 Politicians such as Donald Trump and Hillary Clinton were discussed as to be a Madonna with the same analogy of doing things or a Madonna-like impact in their areas.
 Eva Perón was called the political Madonna of Argentina in a 1997 article of The Baltimore Sun.
 U.S. News & World Report called Dennis Rodman, "a black and male version of Madonna".
 Argentines plastic artists Sergio De Loof or Marta Minujín were nicknamed or declared themselves to be a Madonna.
 Len Blavatnik, was called "Madonna of billionaires".
 In a 1999 article, Slate magazine, listed as the "Madonnas" of the age of stock market, and celebration of the entrepreneur to individuals from Bill Gates to Steve Ballmer.
 Shiva Rea, nicknamed "the Madonna of yoga", dismissed the tag.
+How to Fail as a Popstar is an adaptation about character's lifelong dreams of becoming "a brown Madonna".

 Selected list

-Many of artists received the nickname in their country or region alone, or by contrast, from an international view.
-Others were called a Madonna by some point of their career, while others during their entire public life.
-Several artists received more than one nickname related-to-Madonna; those artists with more than one nickname are highlighted in bold.
+Various artists received more than one nickname related-to-Madonna; those with more than one nickname are highlighted in bold.

-The label have appeared in cultural institutions, scholarly references, encyclopedias, newspaper of records and others outlets.
-Most individuals listed here have more than one reference, and with other languages aside English.
 Male are distinguished with the gender symbol (♂).